Polymer based on resins prepared from a combination of acrylic and methacrylic esters.

 The least anchor spacing at which the anchors are tested for recognition.

 A family of iron alloys containing a minimum of 12% chromium.
-Stainless steels have a high level of corrosion resistance.
-Type 316 stainless steel provides greater corrosion resistance than Types 303 or 304.
+Type-316 stainless steel provides greater corrosion resistance than Types 303 or 304.

-As it pertains to this website, a statistical measure of how widely dispersed the individual test results were from the published average ultimate loads.
+As it pertains to this catalog, a statistical measure of how widely dispersed the individual test results were from the published average ultimate loads.

 A load whose magnitude does not vary appreciably over time.